Q&A: Plibersek strangely unconvinced about creationism in the classroom

 Gillard’s last ‘friend’ was Latham.
 Says it all really.

-• Peter Bartley says:
+2. Peter Bartley

 Fred, I agree with you.
 I often wonder at the way Julia cowtows to the religious right of the ALP.
 I expect that she needs to keep them on side as much as she can being an atheist, unmarried, living in sin and worst of all a female.
 It is a great step to have a female PM and an Athiest on top, so we should be happy that we have come this far.

-6. cooeerup says:
+6. cooeerup

 Those of us who call themselves atheists, agnostics, deists, humanists, or secularists need to band together and start throwing our own political weight around.
 If we are to believe the last census we make up 25% of the population (more if secularists include the moderately religious).
 I’m sure we are a large enough group to demand change if we got our act together.
 The fact that we don’t means we should hang our heads in shame for our inaction.